solv-finance-dev/solv-ic-market-projects/SOLV.md

 **Financial NFTs**

-Financial NFTs are NFTs that represent financial ownerships.As containers for digital assets, Vouchers are Financial NFTs that are minted on Solv Protocol.
+Financial NFTs are NFTs that represent financial ownerships.
+As containers for digital assets, Vouchers are Financial NFTs that are minted on Solv Protocol.